RenderKit/embree/README.md

 ![][imgViewerStream]

-This tutorial demonstrates a simple OBJ viewer that demonstrates the use of ray streams.
+This tutorial is a simple OBJ viewer that demonstrates the use of ray streams.
 You need to specify an OBJ file at the command line for this tutorial to work:

     ./viewer_stream -i model.obj